 Congress declared March Women’s History Month in 1987.
 The month is dedicated to

-celebrating women—both in history and today—who have made a difference.
-These women range from everyday heroes such as mothers and teachers to historical women such as
+celebrating women—both in history and today—who have helped weave the stories of women's

+lives.
+These women range from everyday heroes such as mothers and teachers to historical

-If you would like more information, you can visit the official government webpage for Women’s History Month.
+If you would like more information about WHM, you can visit the official government webpage for Women’s History Month.

 The National Women’s History Project has a website dedicated to Women’s History Month.

-The University of Memphis is celebrating Women’s History Month with a variety of events
+The University of Memphis is celebrating Women’s History Month with a variety of exciting

 Also, like us on Facebook and follow us on Twitter!